Production Scheduling

 Case 2: Different Operation Process Times

-The second operation (B) takes longer than the first (A) so it becomes the bottleneck causing an accumulation of WIP in front of it.
+The second operation (B) takes longer than the first (A) so it becomes the bottleneck in the line causing an accumulation of WIP in front of it.

 Case 3: Bottleneck in Front

-Workstation B will be idle until order 2 arrives and this will decrease B capacity utilization.
+In this case the first operation (A) takes longer than B so workstation B will be idle until order 2 arrives, and this will decrease B capacity utilization.

 The lead time seen by the customer (3h) is not affected but we are underutilizing our resources (B)